cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Custom configuration per lane

-This could be a simple, future improvement to the MVP.

-  * lane/mempool capacity (# of txs, total # of bytes, bytes per tx) **can be different** easily, with little extra complexity on config.
-  * bytes per tx: ok to share one value for MVP... not so sure
-  * \# of txs: probably not all use cases properly addressed if we share a common limit
-  * total # of bytes: if the other two are per-lane, this can just be a "generous" value (and we'd fine tune the other two)
+A straightforward, future improvement that we leave for after the MVP is to allow customized configuration of the lanes instead of sharing the current mempool configuration among lanes.
+The application would need to define new configuration values per lane and pass them to CometBFT during the handshake.

 ### Where to define lanes and priorities

-There are two alternative options for _where_ to configure lanes and priorities:
+We have considered two alternative approaches for _where_ to configure lanes and priorities:
-1. `config.toml` / `app.toml`
-  * It does not make sense for different nodes to have different lane configurations, so definitely we don't want 1.
+1. In `config.toml` or `app.toml`.
+We have discarded this option as it does not make sense for different nodes to have different lane configurations.
-2. `ConsensusParams`
-  * If we can change lane info via `ConsensusParams`, CometBFT's mempool needs logic for changing lanes dynamically (complex, not really appealing for MVP).
-  * The process of updating lane info would be very complex and cumbersome:
-      * To update lanes, you'd need to pass _two_ governance proposals
-        1. Upgrade the app, because the lane classification logic (so, the app's code) needs to know the lane config beforehand.
-        2. Then upgrade the lanes via `ConsensusParams`.
+1. In `ConsensusParams`.
+There are several disadvantages with this approach.
+If we allow changing lane information via `ConsensusParams`, the mempool would need to update lanes dynamically.
+The updating process would be very complex and cumbersome, and not really appealing for an MVP.
+Two governance proposals would be required to pass to update the lane definitions.
+A first proposal would be required for upgrading the application, because the lane classification logic (thus the application's code) needs to know the lane configuration beforehand.
+And a second proposal would be needed for upgrading the lanes via `ConsensusParams`.

-      * Also, not clear in which order: community should be careful not to break performance between the passing of both proposals.
-      * The `gov` module may allow the two things to be shipped in the same gov proposal, but, if we need to do it that way, what's the point in having lanes in `ConsensusParams`?
+   Also, it is not clear in which order the proposals should apply.
+The community should be careful not to break performance between the passing of both proposals.
+The `gov` module could be modified to allow the two changes to be shipped in the same gov proposal, but this does not seem a feasible solution.
-  1. Hardcoded in the application.
-Info passed to CometBFT during handshake.
-    * Simple lane update cycle: one software update gov proposal.
-    * CometBFT doesn't need to deal with dynamic lane changes: it just needs to set up lanes when starting up (whether afresh, or recovery).
-    * Currently, one of the conditions for the handshake to succeed is that there must exist an intersection of p2p channels.

- * How to deal with nodes that are late?
-So, lane info at mempool level (and thus p2p channels to establish) does not match.
-    * Two cases:
-      1. A node that is up to date and falls behind (e.g., network instability, etc.)
-        * Not a problem.
-For lanes to change we **require** a coordinated upgrade.
-          * Reason: if we allow upgrade changing lane info **not** to be a coordinated upgrade, then we won't have consistent lane info across nodes (each node would be running a particular version of the software)
-      2. A node that is blocksyncing from far away in the past (software upgrades in the middle)
-        * Normal channels (including `0x30`): same as before
-        * Lane channels (>=`0x80`), not declared.
-The node can't send/receive mempool-related info.
-Not a problem, since it's blocksyncing
-          * If we're not at the latest version (e.g., Cosmovisor-drive blocksync)
-            * channel info likely to be wrong
-            * but Cosmovisor will kill the node before switching to consensus
-    * We will need to extend the channel-related handshake between nodes to be able to add channels after initial handshake.
-    * TODO: this needs a bit more thought/discussion
-    * IDEA: use versions:
-      * bump up the p2p version.
-Any late legacy node will have to upgrade to latest P2P version to acquire nodes
-      * two ways of upgrading
-        * Ethereum-like
-          * easy: if `version` in `LaneInfo` don't match --> break down the connection (same treatment as `p2p` version)
-          * we cannot afford this, as we need to support Cosmovisor-like apps (e.g., SDK apps)
-        * Cosmovisor-like
-          * harder: below
-      * add a field `version` to `LaneInfo`
-        * in the new p2p version, p2p handshake exchanges that version
-        * if `version` in `LaneInfo` match
-          * life is good!
-        * if `version` in `LaneInfo` don't match
-          * we still proceed with the handshake
-          * but we don't announce any mempool channel info
-          * so the two nodes can't exchange mempool-related messages,
-            * they can exchange info in other channels (e.g., BlockSync or StateSync)
-          * panic upon `SwitchToConsensus`
-        * all this is to support the Cosmovisor way of things
+Moreover, these two alternatives have a common problem which is how to deal with nodes that are late, possibly having lane definitions that do not match with those of nodes at the latest heights.

 ## Consequences